captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Oh my God—you’re the man, Walter—you’re a goddamn rock star is what you are!
+Oh my God — you’re the man, Walter — you’re a goddamn rock star is what you are!

 ---